lakshay-007/Spotify-Clone-Website-Responsive-/README.md

 # Spotify-Clone-Website-Responsive-
 Spotify Clone Website (Responsive)

-In this project, I have created a fully responsive working clone of Spotify website with multiple features.
+In this project, I have created a Fully Responsive working clone of Spotify website with multiple features.